DeepLarry/Customer-Churn-Analysis-Dashboard/README.md

 Business Intelligence: Created Actionable Insight cards for executive decision-making.
 -------------------------------------------------------------------------------------------------
 📂 How to Use
-Download the .xlsx file from this repository.
+Download the .xlsx file from this repository...

 Open in Excel and enable Macros/Content if prompted.